PolMine/RcppCWB/cran-comments.md

 Further fixes:

-- The page for the BSD licence for https://www.pcre.org/licence.txt is not available, in the DESCRIPTION file I now refer to https://github.com/PCRE2Project/pcre2/blob/master/LICENCE.md
+- The page for the BSD licence for https://www.pcre.org/licence.txt is not available.
+In the DESCRIPTION file I now refer to https://github.com/PCRE2Project/pcre2/blob/master/LICENCE.md

 Previous aspects I repeat: